 DEIFICATION IN YORUBA

 There are many incarnations of the deities who had lived before and were posthumously deified.
-Sango in Oyo, Ogiyan in Ejigbo, Ayelala in Ekiti and Ijebu may have been incarnations of Obatala as well as Oluorogbo in the city of Ile-Ife.
+Sango Tella- Oko in Oyo, Ogiyan in Ejigbo, Ayelala in Ekiti, and Ijebu may have been incarnations of Obatala as well as Oluorogbo in the city of Ile-Ife.
 This is evident in the feeding preference and dressing of the devotees of these deities.
 These incarnations may have been Obatala’s children who migrated out of Ilé-Ifè, to resettle in these new locations.
 They were subsequently honored and later deified probably because of their father’s magnanimity and prowess.

 In Yoruba traditions, the concept of ori is as important as Eledumare, the supreme being.
 Yorubas believe some that “Ori Apere” is an Orisha in charge of everyone’s destiny, changes bad destiny to good one, and resist bad to happen to someone.
 Every morning, most knowledgeable Yoruba men will use their hands to hold there head and after saying “Ori mi Apere”, they pray and tell the Ori deity to turn any evil lurking in the dark for the day to good, they’ll tell the Ori deity what they want and say prayers as they deem fit.

 With this belief and mindset about Ori, some Ori are believed to be a repository for Orishas (Deities).
 Some people are born as human but with the ability to live on earth like deities with unimaginable power and valour.
-Which leads to the Imori ceremony – which is the first rite that is performed after a Yoruba child is born.
+This leads to the Imori ceremony – which is the first rite that is performed after a Yoruba child is born.
 During Imori, a diviner determines whether the child comes from his/her mother’s or father’s lineages or from a particular Deity (Orisha).
-If the latter is the case, then the child will undergo Deity (Orisha) initiation during adulthood, during which the person’s Head (Ori) becomes the spiritual vessel for that particular Deity (Orisha).
+If the latter is the case, then the child will undergo Deity (Orisha) initiation during adulthood, during which the person’s head (Ori) becomes the spiritual vessel for that particular Deity (Orisha).

 To prepare for these ceremonies, the person’s head is shaved, bathed and anointed.